 As a fully managed service, Amazon DocumentDB provides safe defaults and multiple levels of security for your cluster.
 These include network isolation using Amazon VPC, encryption at rest using keys you create and control through AWS KMS, and encryption in transit using Transport Layer Security (TLS).

 Migrating to Amazon DocumentDB

-If you are migrating to Amazon DocumentDB, you can use AWS Database Migration Service (DMS) for free (for six months).
+If you are migrating to Amazon DocumentDB, you can use AWS Database Migration Service (DMS).
 This enables you to easily migrate your on-premises or Amazon EC2 MongoDB databases (either replica sets or sharded clusters) with virtually no downtime.
 To get started migrating to Amazon DocumentDB, see Migrating to Amazon DocumentDB and Walkthrough: Migrating from MongoDB to Amazon DocumentDB.